-She is the daughter of a 5th generation farmer and rancher and an artistic mother, a technical draftsman by trade.
-Mary received a BFA degree from Texas State University in San Marcos, Texas.
-After graduating college she begin her art career by joining Cibola Studio/Gallery cooperative and later went on to co-found Acme Art Gallery in downtown Austin before moving to San Francisco in 1989.
+Mary Southall is a San Francisco based artist working in acrylic and mixed media.
+Born in Amarillo, Texas, Mary’s earliest memories are of the vast Texas landscape and sky that she experienced by her father’s side, a 5th generation farmer and rancher.
+Always drawing, painting, making dollhouses and mud pies, her creativity was nurtured by her artistic mother, a technical draftsman by trade.
+Mary earned a BFA degree from Texas State University.
+After graduating college she began her career by joining Cibola Studio/Gallery cooperative and later went on to co-found Acme Art Gallery in downtown Austin before moving to San Francisco.
 She has been in numerous shows in Texas and California including The Mexic-Arte Museum in Austin, Yerba Buena Center for the Arts in San Francisco, and The California Museum in Sacramento.
 Publications of her work include a Celebration of Craftswomen campaign, San Francisco Annual Open Studios promotional material and catalog cover, and a line of greeting cards.
-Mary divides her time between raising her three children and continuing to pursue her 30-year career, creating vibrant paintings and mixed media works out of her Hunter’s Point Shipyard studio.
+Mary continues to pursue her career, creating vibrant paintings and mixed media works out of her Hunter’s Point Shipyard studio.

 For a studio visit, e-mail Mary at firstname.lastname@example.org.